 Step #2: Define Your Audience

 The second step is to identify your ideal audience.
 Your target audience includes the individuals to whom the campaign is aimed; it is the target demographic for each marketing effort.
 Based on each targeted email campaign you send, these people are most likely to convert.

 Nowadays, you can find all age groups and audiences on the internet.
 Because of this, you need to decide what kind of audience will be interested in what you’re providing.
-This step is essential because when you establish your goals and target your audience, you will know who is relevant for your campaign.
-It’s imperative to ensure each of your campaigns is directed towards the correct target audience.
+This step is essential because when you establish your goals and target your audience, you will know who is relevant to your campaign.
+It’s imperative to ensure each of your campaigns is directed toward the correct target audience.